 No, NOW is a non-partisan organization.
 Candidates of all political parties are eligible for endorsement by NOW/PAC and by state and local NOW Political Action Committee.

-The membership, meeting yearly in Conference, is the supreme governing body of NOW.
-NOWdraws its broad grassroots strength from a nationwide network of local chapters, which are chartered by national NOW and which engage in a wide variety of action pro… Read more »
+NOW draws its broad grassroots strength from a nationwide network of autonomous local chapters, which are chartered by national NOW and engage in a wide variety of action programs in their communities.

 Unfortunately, NOW does not accept high school students to its internship program.
 However, we do encourage people of all ages to support NOW.
 If you are in high school and would like to support NOW, contact your local chapter (add hyperlink to chapter page) to get involved.

-No. While most of the people who apply to our program are actively enrolled in college, graduate school, or law school, you do not have to be a student to be considered for an internship at NOW.
+No. While most of the people who apply to our program are actively enrolled in college, you do not have to be a student to be considered for an internship at NOW.

-Yes, we do.
-We recognize that men can be important allies in the struggle for women’s equality, and we encourage them to work with us toward this goal through all areas of the organization, including our internship program.
+No!
+People of all gender identities are important allies in the struggle for equality, and we encourage everyone to work with us toward this goal at the organization.

 Yes, we do.
 It is easy for us to accept international students to our program as long as they are already in the country on a student visa.
 If you want to come to the U.S. for our internship program and you are not a student, you must first apply for a J-1 visitor visa through a program such as The Washington Center.
 For more information about visitor visas, please visit the state department’s web site.

 My school is on the quarter system.
 Do you accept interns whose school schedule doesn’t follow the same fall, spring, and summer semesters as other schools?

-Because the focus of our organization is on women’s rights and grassroots organizing, the most outstanding applicants exhibit a strong commitment to and/or experience in one or both of these areas.
-Some things that might boost an application above othe… Read more »
+The most outstanding applicants will exhibit a strong commitment to and/or experience in grassroots organizing and feminist issues.
+Some things that might boost an application above others include:

 - Previous grassroots or political organizing experience–on campus, in your community, or with a NOW chapter